cbmrphenomics/cbmrphenomics.github.io/esrum/_sources/guidelines.rst.txt

  Data storage
 **************

--  GDPR protected data *must* be stored in audited project folders.
+-  GDPR protected data *must* be stored in audited folders.
+These can be recognized by the `-AUDIT` suffix, for example `/projects/name-AUDIT` or `/datasets/name-AUDIT`.

-   These can be recognized by the `AUDIT` suffix, for example `/projects/denmark-AUDIT`.
+-  Directory names and file names *must not* contain GDPR protected data or other confidential information, even if placed in an audited folder.
+This is because common operations expose this information to *all* users of the cluster.
+For the same reason, *do not* include such information in command-line arguments.

--  Data *must not* be copied out of `/datasets`` folders.
+-  Data *must not* be copied out of audited `/datasets` or `/projects` folders without permission from the relevant data controller.
 Instead use symbolic links if you need the data to be located in a more convenient location.

 -  Data must not leave the cluster without permission from the relevant